 Many of us lead fast-paced lifestyles because we feel pressure from the demands of our family and at work.
 As a result, millions of us burn the candle at both ends.
 Though we might be able to sustain this pace for a while, it can’t be sustained and is bound to result in undesirable consequences.

 It’s time more Americans think of sleep as a relaxing hot shower for the brain.
 When we sleep toxic waste products are scrubbed out from around the cells in our brains.
 When we sleep the brain gets cleaned.
 This is why we’re able to think more clearly and perform better in the morning after a good night’s sleep.

 When it comes to sleeping soundly, many are under the misconception that lucky people are the ones who can do it.
 The ones who don’t have kids to worry about, haven’t lost their job, or don’t have any stress.
 But the truth is all sorts of habits contribute to poor sleep.
 The good news is they’re easy to change.

 If you use caffeine, nicotine, or alcohol, avoid taking these substances within six hours of your bedtime.
 Make it a daily habit of sleeping the same eight hours every night.
 If you stay awake later on weekends or get up earlier in the morning on weekdays, you won’t have any consistent sleep schedule.
 So, establish a regular sleeping routine for better sleep.

 One of the best ways to go to sleep each night is vigorous exercise during the day.
 Be sure to exercise during the day and not too close to your bedtime.

 Getting a good night’s sleep means controlling your sleep environment.
-Your bedroom should be dark, quiet and cool every night.
-You can use eye masks, earplugs and blackout shades to make your sleep space more relaxing.
-With a completely dark bedroom and silence for eight hours each night you’ll see remarkable improvement in the quality of your sleep.
+Your bedroom should be dark, quiet, and cool every night.
+You can use eye masks, earplugs, and blackout shades to make your sleep space more relaxing.
+With a completely dark bedroom and silence for eight hours each night you’ll see a remarkable improvement in the quality of your sleep.